AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

     ![Insert New Component Dialog Box](/help/forms/assets/insert-new-component.png){width="200" align="center"}

-1. Browse the available components in the dialog box that appears and select the Text Box component.
+1. Browse the available components in the dialog box that appears and select the desired component.
+In our case, select the Text Box component.
-2. Open the properties of the added Text Box component and specify its name as Name.
+2. Open the properties of the added component and specify its name.
+Let edit the properties of the added Text Box component and specify its name.
     ![Insert layout](/help/forms/assets/tabs-on-top-textbox-component.png){width="200" align="center"}
 3. Similarly, add two more Text Box components and name added the components as Email ID and Department.
     ![First Panel](/help/forms/assets/tabs-on-tops-first-panel.png){width="200" align="center"}